ellemwano/android-BakerStreet/README.md

   * Proper network asset utilization - Application should properly retrieve media assets from the provided network links.
 It should properly handle network requests.
   * UI Testing - Application makes use of Espresso to test aspects of the UI.
   * Third-party libraries - Application sensibly utilizes a third-party library to enhance the app's features.
 That could be helper library to interface with ContentProviders if you choose to store the recipes, a UI binding library to avoid writing findViewById a bunch of times, or something similar.
 - **Homescreen Widget**
   * Application has a companion homescreen widget - Application has a companion homescreen widget.
   * Widget displays ingredient list for desired recipe - Widget displays ingredient list for desired recipe.

-## Completed Project
-### Android Framework
-- Jetpack
-  * Fragments
-  * Room
-  * ViewModel and LiveData
-  * Repository
-- SQLite
-- Widgets

-### Libraries
-- Exoplayer v2.7.3
-- Picasso v2.71828
-- Butterknife v8.8.1
-- Retrofit v2.4.0
-- Page Indicator 'com.romandanylyk:pageindicatorview:1.0.1@aar'
-- Stetho v1.5.0